gbv/paia/paia.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [@RFC2119].

-A PAIA server MUST implement PAIA core and it MAY implement PAIA auth.
+A PAIA server MUST implement *PAIA core* and it MAY implement *PAIA auth*.
 If PAIA auth is not implemented, another way SHOULD BE documented to distribute patron identifiers and access tokens.
 A PAIA server MAY support only a subset of methods but it MUST return a valid response on every method request.

 # General